-Conclusions
+Conclusions 5

-Australia continued to collect and archive otoliths from SBT caught in Australian waters during the 2010/11 fishing season.
-Age was estimated for 98 SBT caught by the surface fishery in the 2009/10 fishing season from otoliths collected and archived last year.
-Using these data, we estimated proportions at age in the 2009/10 catch of the Australian surface fishery.
-At this stage we consider that the otolith sample sizes for age estimation (100 otoliths per fishing season) provide acceptably low CVs for ages 2 and 3 (generally <10%), but less so for age 4 (ranging from 14% to 68%), and quite poor for ages 1 and >5 (many over 100%).
-This simply reflects the amount of data available for the different age classes.
+Australia continued to collect and archive otoliths from SBT caught in Australian waters during the 2011/12 fishing season.
+Age was estimated for 100 SBT caught by the surface fishery in the 2010/11 fishing season from otoliths collected and archived last year.
+Using these data, we estimated proportions at age in the 2010/11 catch of the Australian surface fishery.
+The CVs of the estimates for the 2010/11 season are higher than for previous seasons, which is most likely due to a contrast between the direct age-length data and the length-frequency data, with the former suggesting larger average lengths at age for fish of ages 2 and 3 than the latter.
+The reason for this discrepancy is unclear.
+For previous seasons (2001/02 to 2009/10), the CVs of the estimated proportions at age have been low for ages 2 and 3 (generally <10%), but higher for ages 4 and 5 (ranging from 14% to 57%).
 Whether the high CVs for age classes other than 2 and 3 matters or not, can only be evaluated once the direct age data are used in the SBT operating/assessment model.
 If it is important, then there will be a need to re-evaluate the sampling design for otoliths including (a) number sampled per length class and (b) the number of otoliths that need to be read.
-The estimated numbers at age will also only be representative of the catch if the size frequency distribution is representative.
-The work highlights the need for further discussion within the CCSBT regarding the technical details of how the direct age data will be incorporated into the stock assessment model.
+The estimated proportions at age will also only be representative of the catch if the size frequency distribution is representative.
+This work highlights the need for further discussion within the CCSBT regarding the technical details of how the direct age data will be incorporated into the operating model.